 - Work with local Public Health Department and other community experts to identify potential geographic and site specific climate change impacts.

 Participation is FREE to any health care organisation.
-We are offering two collaborative learning group sessions: The first session starts in November 2016, and the second session will start in April 2017.
+We are offering two collaborative learning group sessions: The first session was just held on April 10, 2017, and the second session will take place in Fall 2017.
+If you are interested in being a member of the Fall cohort, please email firstname.lastname@example.org.

 Why should your facility prepare for climate change impacts?

-While facilities worldwide are recognizing the need to adapt to a changing climate and the need to become more resilient, a growing number of North American facilities have already faced adversity due to climate change-related events resulting in service delays and costly repairs:
+While facilities worldwide are recognizing the need to adapt to a changing climate and the need to become more resilient, a growing number of North American facilities have already faced adversity due to climate change-related events resulting in service delays and costly repairs.
+Click HERE for an interactive map of climate change impacts on Canadian Health Care facilities.

 Resiliency and sustainability go hand in hand!
 The United Nations past Secretary General Ban Ki-Moon has stated: